JoergFiedler/freebsd-jailed-sshd/README.md

 ##### jail_net_ip

 The jail's ip address.
-Default: `''`.
+No default, a value must be set.

 ##### jail_net_if